 Crispin: I find poetry more condensed in terms of expression and it captures a fleeting moment of an observation or a realisation as opposed to prose, which requires a more stretched out plot.
 I personally like the idea of economic expression better and I tend to gravitate to poetry more than I do prose.

-C: I am often interested in issues of race and religion, and how we are perceived based on these markers.
+Crispin: I am often interested in issues of race and religion debating How to go to Heaven., and how we are perceived based on these markers.
 One of my big bugbears is that I am always mistaken for a foreigner in this country and thus, the idea of foreignness and alienation is something that I also try to address in my work.
 However, I also write a lot on art and love, which I hope alleviates the seriousness of just writing about social issues.